-Actuarial Valuation Date June 30, 2019
+Actuarial Valuation Date June 30, 2020

-Actuarial Roll Forward Date June 30, 2020
+Actuarial Roll Forward Date June 30, 2021

 Actuarial Cost Method Entry Age Normal

-Investment Rate of Return 7.50%
+Investment Rate of Return 7.00%

-Projected Salary Increases 2.7% - 7.2%
+Projected Salary Increases 2.9% - 8.4%

 Inflation 2.3%

 Permanent Benefit Increase Included

 Mortality Rates 2017 SRA Scale U-MP

-Actuarial assumptions used in the June 30, 2019 valuation were based on the results of an actuarial experience study for the five-year period ended June 30, 2016.
+Actuarial assumptions used in the June 30, 2020, valuation were based on the results of an actuarial experience study for the 5-year period ended June 30, 2020.

-The long-term expected rate of return on ASRS pension plan investments was determined to be 7.50% using a building block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+The long-term expected rate of return on ASRS pension plan investments was determined to be 7% using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of plan investment expense and inflation) are developed for each major asset class.
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage, excluding any expected inflation.
 The target allocation and best estimates of geometric real rates of return for each major asset class are summarized in the following table:

 Long-Term

 Expected

 Target Geometric Real

 Asset Class Allocation Rate of Return

-Equity 50% 6.39%
+Equity 50% 4.90%

-Fixed Income - Credit 20% 5.44%
+Fixed Income - Credit 20% 5.20%

-Fixed Income - Interest Rate Sensitive 10% 0.22%
+Fixed Income - Interest Rate Sensitive 10% 0.70%

-Real Estate 20% 5.85%
+Real Estate 20% 5.70%

-Total 100% •
+Total 100%

-Discount Rate - The discount rate used to measure the ASRS total pension liability was 7.50%.
-The projection of cash flows used to determine the discount rate assumed that contributions from participating employers will be made based on the actuarially determined rates based on the ASRS Board's funding policy, which establishes the contractually required rate under Arizona statutes.
-Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
+Discount Rate - At June 30, 2021, the discount rate used to measure the ASRS total pension liability was 7%, which was a decrease of 0.5 from the discount rate used as of June 30, 2020.
+The projection of cash flows used to determine the discount rate assumed that contributions from participating employers will be made based on the actuarially determined rates based on the ASRS Board's funding policy, which establishes the contractually required rate under Arizona statute.
+Based on those assumptions, the plans' fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+Therefore, the long-term expected rate of return on plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Sensitivity of the Town's Proportionate Share of the ASRS Net Pension Liability to Changes in the Discount Rate - The following table presents the Town's proportionate share of the net pension liability calculated using the discount rate of 7.50%, as well as what the Town's proportionate share of the net pension liability would be if it were calculated using a discount rate that is one percentage point lower (6.50%) or one percentage point higher (8.50%) than the current rate.
+Sensitivity of the Town's Proportionate Share of the ASRS Net Pension Liability to Changes in the Discount Rate - The following table presents the Town's proportionate share of the net pension liability calculated using the discount rate of 7.0%, as well as what the Town's proportionate share of the net pension liability would be if it were calculated using a discount rate that is one percentage point lower (6.0%) or one percentage point higher (8.0%) than the current rate.

 Current Discount

-19 % Decrease Rate 19 6 Increase
+19 6 Decrease Rate 1% 6 Increase

-(6.50%) (7.50%) (8.50%)
+(6.0%) (7.0%) (8.0%)

 Town's Proportionate Share of the

-Net Pension Liability \$ 1,732,015 \$ 1,266,569 \$ 877,479
+Net Pension Liability \$ 1.407.451 \$ 894,804 \$ 467.398